 Independent contractors play a vital role in the economy, accounting for nearly 7% of all employment.
 There are thousands of independent contractors doing business in the Sacramento and Roseville regions – and many likely have questions about tax compliance, business accounting, and financial planning.
 If you are one of them, look to Cook CPA Group for guidance and support.
 Serving Roseville and Sacramento, we have over 20 years of experience providing accounting and tax preparation services for independent contractors in California.
-For a free consultation about our contractor accounting services, contact us online, or call Cook CPA Group at (916) 910-0323 today.

 Am I a Contractor or Employee for Tax Purposes?